Section 4 of the Trans-European Alpine Route

 The amount of detours that are possible throughout the Alps is staggering.
 Feel free to make the route your own, but make sure you're still covering ground.
 It's still a long way to the Atlantic.

 See the resupply spreadsheet for details.
-The longest resupply is a 150km stretch after Arnoldstein (Austria), which is also the only off-trail resupply town (flat 2km road walk).
+The longest carry is a 150km stretch after Arnoldstein (Austria), which is also the only off-trail resupply town (flat 2km road walk).
 All other resupplies are ~100km or less, and you'll appreciate the lighter pack on the big climbs.

 This section of the TEAR has the best chances of finding threaded fuel canisters.
 There are likely more shops which carry them than the ones that are listed, but don't expect a gear store at every resupply.